johanson/irur/irur/README.md

-# IRUR
+# IRUR: IR remote control add-on for Home Assistant

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]

 Infrared Universal Remote webUI for Tasmota ESP8266 based devices over MQTT.
 Provides a simple web UI to record and manage buttons for your virtual IR remote.
+Supports ingress and an option to show in sidebar.
+Comes with around 150 icons, but you can also use text or emojis.

 ![IRUR logo][logo]
 ---